-The Project Quality Manager shall have responsibility for the success of the Contractor's quality program, and shall ensure that authority and responsibilities are defined in the QCD and communicated within their organization.
+The Design Quality Manager shall have responsibility for the success of the Contractor's quality program, and shall ensure that authority and responsibilities are defined in the QCD and communicated within their organization.

-Field changes to any Contractor designed roadway, bridge, wall, or structural detail shall be stamped by the Contractor's Engineer, and also stamped "Release for Construction" by the Contractor's DQM and submitted to the CDOT Project Engineer, before construction of that portion of the Work may commence.
+Field changes to any Contractor designed roadway, bridge, wall, or structural detail shall be stamped by the Contractor's Engineer, and also stamped "Release for Construction" by the Contractor's DQM and submitted to the CDOT Project Engineer 3 days prior to the construction of that portion of the Work may commence.
+These stamped drawings incorporating field changes shall be included in the Final Design Record Drawings.
 The Contractor shall develop and document procedures, instructions, and process controls to ensure the Work being produced by the Contractor meets the requirements of the Contract Documents.

-All construction Quality Control testing personnel performing concrete, embankment, and hot mix asphalt pavement process control tests shall meet the standards established in Section CP-10 of the CDOT Field Materials Manual.
+All construction Quality Control testing personnel performing construction materials testing shall be qualified in accordance with Section CP-10 of the CDOT Field Materials Manual.